grafana/k6-docs/src/data/markdown/docs/02 javascript api/10 k6-ws/80 Socket/Socket-ping--.md

 ---
 title: 'Socket.ping()'
+excerpt: 'Send a ping.
+Ping messages can be used to verify that the remote endpoint is responsive.'
 ---

 Send a ping.
 Ping messages can be used to verify that the remote endpoint is responsive.